Orlyval: History

 The Orlyval opened on 2 October 1991, about three months ahead of schedule.
 Almost immediately, ridership was lower than expected.
 Blame was placed on the premium fare, 55 francs (about €8), and the transfer between VAL and RER trains at Antony station.
 Daily ridership was around 4,500, only a third of the predicted traffic.
 After a few months of operation, fares were reduced, but ridership remained low.
 In the first full year of operation, the line only served 1.2 million travelers, instead of the 4.3 million initially forecasted.
 In December 1992, the line was put into compulsory liquidation.

 Operation of the line was taken over by RATP, who would receive an operating subsidy of ten million francs per year until the end of 2021, paid by the Île-de-France region.
 The settlement also included the requirement that until the end of 2021, a portion of each fare should go to repaying creditors, expected to return about 67% of their original investment.
 Because of this agreement, fares on the line remained higher than other forms of transportation in the region.
 As of the end of 2016, the line generated about 10.5 million euros in fares per year.

 Ridership increased after the RATP took over operation of the line.
 The RATP carried out a study of riders in early 1994 and learned the clientele mostly consisted of businessmen traveling between the city and the airport for professional reasons.
 As a result of the study, in June 1994, RATP increased operating hours of the Orlyval to enable connections to the first and last domestic flights.
 Since the 2000s, traffic has experienced an annual increase of 8 to 10%.
 Ridership for the year 2013 amounted to 3.1 million trips.

+In June 2024, Paris Metro line 14 was extended to Orly Airport with the opening of Aéroport d'Orly station, shortly before the start of the 2024 Summer Olympics and 2024 Summer Paralympics.
+This offered a faster and cheaper route to central Paris without needing to change trains.
+By October 2024, ridership on Orlyval and Orlybus had fallen by around 70%.